 A multiagency meeting maybe convened to bring together families and all professionals working with a family to provide a coordinated and joined up support plan.
-A referral to the East Sussex IMARP panel can be used to facilitate this when a pupil is open to ESBAS or CLASS.

 For children with EHC plans all involved agencies will be invited to contribute to the Annual Review.